stcr/subscribe-to-comments-reloaded/src/readme.txt

 == Upgrade Notice ==

+= v190305 =

+* **Fix** Issue with "Subscribe authors" functionality sending the emails to administrator instead of the post author

 = v190214 =

 * **Fix** Compatibility with some PHP versions and MySQL.
 Fixes other minor issues.